fsmi/rpcd/README.md

 The fullscreen checkbox (and the fullscreen parameter to the `start` endpoint) cause rpcd to execute the ratpoison command `only` (take window fullscreen on this screen) before running the command, as well as executing `undo` at termination, rolling back the last layout change.

+### Commands without windows

+Indicating that a command creates no X windows (for example, to implement control commands for another running command) has the following consequences:

+* The command will not have a `DISPLAY` variable in its environment
+* The `frame`, `display` and `fullscreen` parameters are ignored
+	* This implies that there will be no interaction with `ratpoison` at all for the command

+### Default display

+In a multihead environment (that is, one where `rpcd` manages multiple ratpoison instances on different X servers), the specific display a command is to be run on needs to be passed.
+To stay compatible with single-head deployments, this option may be omitted and the first display defined in the configuration is used.

+In the same manner, layouts may still be defined with the old configuration syntax (omitting the display a layout is defined on).
+The default display will then be used for the layout.

 ## Caveats